navjotjsingh/nspeaks/content/posts/add-page-templates-column-edit-pages-screen/index.md

 date: "2012-06-20"
 categories:
   - "wordpress"
+summary: Add Theme page template column to Edit Page screen in WordPress.
 ---

-Recently someone asked this question over at [WPQuestions](http://wpquestions.com/question/showLoggedIn/id/4130).
+Recently someone asked this question over at [WPQuestions](https://wpquestions.com/question/showLoggedIn/id/4130).
 I thought its nice to write about it as well as this is a nice addition some of you might like to have.
 Its cumbersome everytime to check each page individually just to check which template they are using.
 There are two ways of achieving this:

 ### Using Reveal Page Templates Plugin

-Installing a plugin is the easiest way to achieve.
-[Reveal Page Templates](http://wordpress.org/extend/plugins/reveal-page-templates/) plugin will list the file name of the template in a separate column on Edit Pages Screen.
+Installing a plugin is the easiest way to achieve. ~~Reveal Page Templates~~ plugin will list the file name of the template in a separate column on Edit Pages Screen.

 ![Reveal Page Templates plugin screenshot](images/reveal-page-templates.jpg#center "Reveal Page Templates")

+### List of Alternative Plugins

+**Note:** Reveal Page Templates Plugin isn't available anymore as it violates WordPress Guidelines.
+Alternatively, you can use [Show Current Template](https://wordpress.org/plugins/show-current-template/), [Reveal Template](https://wordpress.org/plugins/reveal-template/), and [Current Template Name](https://wordpress.org/plugins/current-template-name/) plugins.

 ### Second Method - Custom Code